Skip to main content

 Introduction to Factoring Polynomials

-The domain of a rational expression consists of all the values that the variable can take without making the denominator zero.
-In the expression (x^2−14x+49)/(x^2−49), the denominator x^2 - 49 factors to (x - 7)(x + 7), indicating that x cannot equal 7 or -7.
-Identifying these restrictions is vital for understanding the behavior of the expression and ensuring valid solutions.
+The domain of a rational expression consists of all real numbers except those that make the denominator equal to zero.
+In the expression (x^2−14x+49)/(x^2−49), the denominator x^2 - 49 factors to (x - 7)(x + 7), indicating that x cannot be 7 or -7.
+Identifying these exclusions is vital for understanding the behavior of the expression.

 Recommended video: